alexsniffin/go-auto-gpt/README.md

 Instead of copying the implementation, I've used this project a proof of concept to quickly try to both learn and bring a new design to how to solve autonomous tasks.
 Specifically the orchestration of agents.

 ## What I Learned
-  - It will become increasingly more important to have increased context window size from models to build more complex autonomous agents with lots of text
+  - It will become increasingly more important to have increased context window size from models to build more complex autonomous agents with lots of tokens
   - The need for DSLs for creating optimized prompts to limit tokens will be useful (see: [We need new DSLs for the era of LLMs](https://zainhoda.github.io/2023/05/20/dsls-for-llms.html))
   - The orchestration of agents is important and ability to communicate in a cluster might let agents delegate work when they need something
   - Long-term memory will be very useful for not repeating the same observed problems